hraban/cl-markdown/website/source/user-guide.md

 documents and how to generate those documents with CL-Markdown.
 The final piece of the puzzle is actually writing the extensions.

 #### Writing Cl-Markdown extensions

-There are several ways to write Cl-Markdown extensions.
-The easiest is one is to write functions active during rendering that return the text that you wish to be included in the document.
+There are several ways to write extensions. {footnote Extensions beg for a little {abbrev DSL Domain Specific Language} but those macros are still to be written.} The easiest is one is to write functions active during rendering that return the text that you wish to be included in the document.
 For example: